breuleux/rapporteur/README.md

 To make rapporteur work, you need:

 1. A Slack app installed in the workspace (https://api.slack.com/apps).
-Make sure that it has the scope to write to channels, and add it to the relevant channels.
+Make sure that it has the scope to write to channels.
+Then, add it to the relevant channels (Edit Settings for the channel, go to Integrations, Add App, then select the app).
 2. A token for that app.
 You can find it in OAuth&Permissions
 3. The channel ID.
 If you click on the name of a channel, you can see its Channel ID at the bottom, which typically starts with C. If you are in a browser, it is also the last part of the URL.